 The Yoga Sutras of Patanjali give guidelines (these are basic translations as Sanskrit cannot be translated to a single term - it has many layers and it also depends on the context and practice) to practice with sthira (steadiness), sukha (comfort), and prayatna shaithilya - ease into effortlessly (smooth and long breaths) ananta samapatti (engrossment in infinitude) - the mind focused on the breath, transitioning to a sense of ease that takes over and the mind is relaxed as the synchronized movements are memorized and become second nature.
 The ujjayi breath (mindful, willful throat breathing -"breath of victory" or "psychic breath") is traditionally used in vinyasa and many yogic practices as it - allows us to guide and control the length and quality of the breath, cultivates and directs the prana, increases the pressure of air in the lungs allowing us to breath more effectively - enabling more oxygen to the cells in the lungs.
 Increased oxygen transfer in the lungs promotes blood flow in the body even in a relaxed state.
 Ujjayi breathing stimulates the vagus nerve which controls the parasympathetic nervous system promoting parasympathetic dominance.
 As the rhythmic breath informs the nervous system it calms the mind and effects our psychic state.
 The contraction in the throat during ujjayi effects the carotid sinuses that regulate blood pressure - lowering blood pressure, reducing tension and slowing down mind chatter.

 To practice vinyasa (and ujjayi) correctly one should not have short or shallow breathing, be panting and losing breath control or straining and uncomfortable in postures (contrary to modern vinyasa that has become aerobic, traditionally the heart rate is not supposed to increase during yogic practices).
 The breath must be conscious and deliberate, remaining SLOW, long, smooth and controlled (with ease-although when beginning it may take more effort) with a pause/kumbhak after each inhalation and exhalation.
 The inhales and exhales remain at a uniform rate (when holding certain postures a longer exhale may be emphasized).
-The mindful, slow movements are matched precisely to the breath (Inhale with Movement - Pause/Stillness - Exhale with Movement - Pause/Stillness-----When holding a posture the same applies as we are moving into a deeper stretch).
+The mindful, slow movements are matched precisely to the breath (Inhale with Movement - Pause/Stillness - Exhale with Movement - Pause/Stillness-----When holding a posture the same applies as we are moving into a deeper stretch (holding certain asanas we may have a shorter inhale due to the restriction of the diaphram).
 The ujjayi (throated breath) makes a hissing sound and is not a shallow chest or nasal breath, it is deep in the belly.
 Eventually the practitioner can barely feel the breath under the nose.
 The advanced practitioner strives to take fewer breaths per minute, practices with grace and ease, and has the mind on the breath, with awareness of the subtle heart and nada (internal sound current).

 Mantras and subtle elements are built into the practice as well as kriyas, mudra and pranayama.